Following system colour scheme Selected dark colour scheme Selected light colour scheme

 How to Teach This

-The plan to teach users of packaging tools how to express their package’s license with a valid license expression is to have tools issue informative messages when they detect invalid license expressions, or when the deprecated License field or license classifiers are used.
+Users of packaging tools will learn the valid license expression of their package through the messages issued by the tools when they detect invalid ones, or when the deprecated License field or license classifiers are used.

-Tools may also help with the conversion and suggest a license expression in many, if not most common cases:
+Tools may also help with the conversion and suggest a license expression in many common cases:

 Reference Implementation